 Fact: It’s best to keep your spine straight during meditation to allow for easy natural breathing, but there is no single posture you need to adopt.
 You can do it seated in a chair or even while moving or exercising.
 If you happen to do yoga, meditation can be incorporated into your practice.

 There are a variety of avenues open to you if you’re ready to explore meditation.
 Some people prefer guided meditation (taking a class or workshop with a certified teacher), while others like the convenience of self-meditation at home.
-There are excellent books, DVDs and CDs available to help you.
+There are excellent books, DVDs, CDs and apps available to help you.
 Or, you can try it right now:

 - Sit up straight but comfortably in a quiet place.
 Light a candle or play soft music if you like to enhance the ambience and deflect distractions.